vue-styleguidist/vue-styleguidist/docs/GettingStarted.md

 3. [Tell Styleguidist how to load your code](Webpack.md)

-> **Note:** Webpack is a peer dependency but your project doesn’t have to use it.
-Styleguidist works with webpack 1 and webpack 2.

 ## 2. Add npm scripts for convenience (optional)

 Add these scripts to your `package.json`: